 (c) he or she had possession of the plant for the purpose of analysing, examining or otherwise dealing with it for the purposes of this Act in his or her capacity as an analyst, botanist or other expert.

-[Section 7 inserted by No. 13 of 2014 s.
+[Section 7 inserted: No. 13 of 2014 s.
 171.]

 7A.
 Selling or supplying a thing knowing it will be used in hydroponic cultivation of prohibited plants